gradylink/LIT/lib/README.md

-# LINC Lib
+# LIT Lib

-LINC Lib is a library for projects transpiled with LINC use.
+LIT Lib is a library for projects transpiled with LIT use.
 It is a simple abstraction over Ebiten and is similar to it's JavaScript counterpart, `Leopard`.